-We accomplish this by focusing on seven strategic priorities:
+We accomplish this by focusing on eight strategic priorities:

 More than ever, we recognize that climate change is one of the most significant issues facing our society and future generations.
 As a long-term owner, operator, and developer of real estate, we acknowledge the potential for climate change to have a material impact on our properties, people, and long-term success.
 The frequency or intensity of extreme weather events, sea-level rise, and other climate changes may continue to increase.
 Regency wants to ensure that our properties can safely, sustainably, and responsibly withstand the test of time.
 In addition to understanding the impacts, we also aim to do our part to reduce the impacts of climate change.

 To understand our exposure to climate-related impacts, in 2018, we analyzed the sea-level rise risks to our properties in Florida.
-As a result, we identified that a small number of our assets would be at higher risk in the long term and, as such, factored the results into our insurance and property management strategies, specifically those properties at elevated risk.
+As a result, we identified that a small number of our assets would be at higher risk in the long term and, as such, factored the results into our insurance and property management strategies.

-During 2020, we built on that work, expanding our analysis to our entire portfolio and business over the short and long term (2030-2100).
+Beginning in 2020, we built on that work, expanding our analysis to our entire portfolio and business over the medium and long term (2030-2100).
 Our analysis looked at two scenarios: one assuming lower levels of GHG emissions that will limit average temperature increases to 1.5°C to 2°C degrees (a “sustainable growth” scenario), and another where GHG emissions continue to rise at a higher level of 6°C degrees (a “current trends” scenario).
-The work provided a better understanding of the risks and opportunities at both the portfolio and geographic market levels under the two different climate scenarios, and over the short and long term.
+The work provided a better understanding of the risks and opportunities at both the portfolio and geographic market levels under the two different climate scenarios and over the medium and long term.

-To help expand our understanding at the property level, in 2021, we partnered with an experienced consultant to perform climate-risk analyses on any properties we are considering for new investment, as well as on all properties in our portfolio progressively over the next four years.
-These reports identify the risk level of the site within five specific perils: storm (including hurricanes and strong winds), drought, heat, flood (pluvial and fluvial), and fire.
+To help expand our understanding at the property level, in 2021, we partnered with an experienced consultant to perform climate-risk analyses on any properties we are considering for new investment, and in 2022, on all properties in our portfolio progressively over the next four years.
+These reports identify the risk level of the site within five specific perils: storm (including hurricanes and strong winds), heat, drought, fire, and flood (pluvial and fluvial).